 Your students will be inspired by the characterful faces in Hogarth’s engravings!
 This worksheet and lesson plan asks students to create a page of detailed drawings inspired by the faces they can see on the worksheet.
 This is an excellent resource to encourage detailed observational work and will link to many portrait projects.

 Drawing Fruit: This drawing fruit worksheet is a must have for natural forms projects.
 High-resolution images work well in colour and when photocopied into black and white.
 Use it as a sub lesson or integrate it into fruit or natural forms projects.
 The accompanying lesson plan is written as a sub lesson and includes a scripted paragraph for a non-specialist.

 Drawing Cookies: This excellent drawing cookies sub lesson will be great to have at your fingertips.
 The high-resolution images include lots of detail to challenge your students, and let’s face it – drawing cookies is just fun!
 The lesson plan includes a script for the non-art-specialist.

 Drawing Chocolate: Your students will love drawing these tempting chocolate bars!
 Click on the image above to see some close-ups of these worksheets.
 This comes with a lesson plan suitable for a non-art-specialist.

 Skull Grid Drawing: Encourage detailed drawing with this skull grid drawing.
 It is available as a landscape or portrait page.
 This resource includes a lesson plan which is simple enough for a non-art specialist.

 Sugar Skulls: Students copy the detail of the sugar skull and then the mirror image of a sugar skull.
 Ideal to teach drawing skills and to link with Day of Dead festival units of work.
 Of course, it includes a lesson plan.

-Check out the Christmas Art Resouces on The Arty Teacher!
+Check out the Zentangle Resouces on The Arty Teacher!